Venetian rule in the Ionian Islands: Economy

 The Ionian economy during the Venetian period was largely based on exporting local products.
 The most important of the agricultural products of Corfu was olive oil.
 On the islands of Cephalonia and Zante the main exports were raisins, olive oil and wine.
 One of the most significant exports was olive oil.
 Groves of olive trees were planted throughout the islands during the Venetian period as olive oil was important to Venice's economy.
 Although the production of it was successful, the Republic only allowed exportation to Venice.
 Statistics for the years 1766–70 indicate 1,905,917 olive trees on Corfu, 113,161 on Zante, 38,516 on Cephalonia, 44,146 on Lefkada and 31,884 on Cythera.

 Nevertheless, raisin exports were the most important export of the islands during the Venetian rule.
 By the early 18th century Zante, Cephalonia, and part of Ithaca had become a major centre of the currant trade.
 Because of the fierce competition in the raisin trade between Venice and the United Kingdom, Venice prohibited the free export of raisins from the islands.
 Another measure was the nuova imposta, a heavy export tax for foreign ships.

 The currency of the islands during Venetian rule was the Venetian lira, as in Venice.
-There was a special issue for the Islands; the observe side of it has the complete or shortened inscription CORFU/CEFALONIA/ZANTE in three lines.
+There was a special issue for the Islands; the obverse side of it has the complete or shortened inscription CORFU/CEFALONIA/ZANTE in three lines.
 The reserve depicts the winged and haloed lion of Saint Marc in a front view, holding the book of the Gospel in his fore-paws.
 The Ionian Islands formed part of the Venetian maritime trade route to the Orient.

 Demographics

 When the central Ionian Islands were captured by Venice their population was very low and Ithaca was completely uninhabited.
 To address this problem, a small colonisation to the islands took place.
 Catholic Italians from Terraferma (later called Corfiot Italians) and Orthodox Greeks from the Stato da Màr were transferred to the islands as part of the colonisation.
+The phenomenon is well attested for Cephalonia, after whose conquest in 1500 the island was colonized not only by civilian and military (stradioti) refugees from the lost Venetian fortresses of Modon and Coron, but also received an influx of families from the Venetian-ruled island of Crete.
 The population eventually increased: in 1765–66 it had reached 111,439; in 1780, the population was 150,908.
 Fourteen years later, there were 155,770 inhabitants throughout the islands.

 These are some figures concerning the population of each island during the Venetian period: